The Hideout is a Mustang and Wild Horse Center

 Reading about the many challenges facing this icon of the West, The Hideout began adopting Mustangs and working with the United States Bureau of Land Management (BLM) which is the agency responsible for managing America’s Mustang herds.

-Over the years, the Hideout’s herd of Mustangs has grown to around 30 horses.
-Each year we adopt more Mustangs and our plans are to continue to do so.
-Most of Mustangs are for Intermediate and Advanced Riders.
-We gentle them using respectful, relationship based natural horsemanship methods consistent with how we handle, gentle and train all our horses at The Hideout.
+Over the years, the Hideout’s herd of Mustangs has grown to about 30 horses.
+Each year we adopt more Mustangs and our plan is to continue to do so.
+Most of our Mustangs are for Intermediate and Advanced Riders.
+We use respectful, relationship based natural horsemanship methods to gentle our Mustangs which is consistent with how we handle, gentle and train all horses at The Hideout.